Mt. Spokane State Park

 SkyTrac Ski Lift

-For the 2019-2020 season, Mount Spokane is bringing back the bus service to help get riders to the mountain from Spokane.
-Beginning Saturday, December 28th through March 7th a 55-passenger van with equipment storage will be available for a shuttle from a few locations in Spokane up to the mountain and back.
-For more info about the Mt Spokane, bus service visit their website.
+During the 2019-2020 season, Mount Spokane brought back the bus service to help get riders to the mountain from Spokane.
+Running from December through March, a 55-passenger van with equipment storage will be available for a shuttle from a few locations in Spokane up to the mountain and back.
+For more info about Mt Spokane's bus service visit their website.

 Spend the day tubing with family and friends at the top of the mountain at the Children’s Choice Tubing Hill.
 The tubing hill at Mount Spokane Ski and Snowboard Park has several lanes for tubing fun.
 A rope tow takes the work out of hauling the tube back up the mountain so, all sliders get back to the top for more laps of fun.
 When you see the chairlifts running on the ski area, you’ll know you’ve made it to the Tubing Hill at the top of the mountain.
 The Tubing Hill is open weekends and holidays.
 To see Tubing Hill rates and get tickets online, visit their page.

 Mt Spokane has been an important gathering place for local Indian people for many years.
 The Spokane Indian tribe used the summit of the mountain as a spiritual pilgrimage site.
 Today Mt Spokane is a winter and summer recreational paradise.
 Mount Spokane got its official name in 1912 from Spokane resident and businessman, Francis H. Cook.
 The mountain was previously known as Mount Baldy and Mount Carlton.
 Cook, also of Manito Park’s fame, purchased the mountain’s summit and began building a road to the top in 1909.
 The road fell short of the summit by just three miles but it was finished in 1912.
 A small cabin on the mountain was enjoyed by the Cook family until 1926.